-It is anticipated that the overall impact of the proposal to either refurbish or redevelop the LPS blocks will improve the living conditions and their experience of Croydon housing services, for most if not all residents living there.
+It is anticipated that the overall impact of the proposal to either refurbish or redevelop on the Regina Road estate will improve the living conditions and their experience of Croydon housing services, for most if not all residents living there.
 The aim is for this improvement to be experienced by all residents, including those within protected characteristic groups.

-The intensive and rigorous consultation process, which is required for a programme of this scale, will enable to us to clarify the needs of the diverse group of residents living in these LPS blocks and is an opportunity to identify improvements that could be made.
+The intensive and rigorous consultation process which is required for a programme of this scale, will enable to us to clarify the needs of the diverse group of residents living on the estate and is an opportunity to identify improvements that could be made.
 Listening to residents will help us to understand and address any equalities issues which arise during the consultation process.
 This EQIA will be updated to reflect this as engagement with residents gains pace.